 You need a good quality DPDT (double-pole, double-throw) switch.
 You can use any DPDT you like, as long as it will fit in the pedal.
 You can also use a 3PDT if you like (you can use the third row of lugs to control an LED, or simply ignore it).
 Be aware that a ”blue” 3PDT will intrude slightly into the battery compartment, so fitting a battery will be hard work.
 It will work, but it’s a squeeze.
 The Carling 316 is the DPDT version of the stock switch, but you can use an Alpha, Alps or what have you – as long as it’s a latching (on-on) DPDT, it will work.

 To the right, you’ll see what a 1976 Handwired Dynacomp looks like, fully wired up.
 I used a 3PDT here, but if you ignore the leftmost row of lugs, it’s the same as a DPDT.
-The yellow main input wire hides the jumper (the blue line in the drawing above), but it needs to be there, so don’t forget to put it in!
+The yellow main input wire hides the jumper (the green line in the drawing above, from top left to bottom right), but it needs to be there, so don’t forget to put it in!

 For now, I’m not going to do the LED option – it’s a much more complicated operation, as you have to steal power and drill into the case.
 Also, I wire my true bypass switches with input grounding, to avoid crosstalk (when the effect can be heard faintly even in bypass mode) and switching pops.
 This is the reason we added a ground wire earlier – if you plan on using the simpler wiring style (where the bottom two lugs are connected to form a bridge between input and output in bypass mode), you won’t need the ground wire.